 - Adult Division (ages 20 – 39) – A team has one or more players at least 20 years old on the first day of the tournament.

 - Adult Division (ages 40 & over) – No player on a team may be under 40 years old on the first day of the tournament.

 The tournament will consist of the following Divisions:

 Youth, Teen and Adult Divisions teams will be placed in smaller groupings, called brackets, by tournament officials who will consider individual player and team characteristics including age, height, gender, and playing experience, obtained during the team registration process.
 Individual teams may consist of male and female players.
 Mixed gender teams will be placed in identified co-ed brackets if event organizers determine there are a sufficient number of co-ed teams to form a specific co-ed bracket in a particular grouping.
-Otherwise, mixed gender teams will be placed in a male bracket and the playing rule for designated co-ed brackets will not apply (See Rule 2).
+Otherwise, mixed gender teams will be placed in a male bracket and the playing rule for designated co-ed brackets will not apply.

 Elite Division (Ages 18 & Over) – For the most competitive teams.
 There will be a Men’s Elite Division and a Women’s Elite Division.
 Unlike other divisions, teams in each Elite Division will be scheduled without regard to individual player characteristics.
 Event organizers reserve the right to determine team and player eligibility for Elite Division admittance.
-Players younger than 18 years old will be allowed to register based on request by a team and acceptance by event organizers.

 Special Olympics – Limited to Special Olympics and Unified participants of all ages.

 Wheelchair teams and Special Olympics teams will be bracketed based on the number of participants.